Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Additional Experimental Results

-We introduce the adaptive canonicalization applied to spectral graph neural networks for learning graph-level representation in Sec.~\ref{sec:anisotropic_nonlinear_spectral_filters} and App.~\ref{app:Construction Details for Anisotropic Nonlinear Spectral Filters}.
-Importantly, the adaptive canonicalization can also be applied to node-level representation.
-We describe this construction below.

-In this setting, we continue to consider a classification task with $D$ classes.
-For each class $d$, we denote its corresponding class prior $h_d$.
-The class-$d$ orientation for node representation is obtained by optimizing

-Here, the node-level representation proceeds by mapping the input signal to the spectral domain \citep{mallat2002theory} in a band-wise manner with an oriented basis within each band’s eigenspace, and performing a synthesis step that transforms the learned coefficients back to the node domain.
+We introduce the adaptive canonicalization applied to spectral graph neural networks for learning graph-level representation in Section~\ref{sec:anisotropic_nonlinear_spectral_filters} and Appendix~\ref{app:Construction Details for Anisotropic Nonlinear Spectral Filters}.
+The adaptive canonicalization can also be applied to node-level representation, where the node-level representation proceeds by mapping the input signal to the spectral domain \citep{mallat2002theory} in a band-wise manner with an oriented basis within each band’s eigenspace, and performing a synthesis step that transforms the learned coefficients back to the node domain.

-As discussed in App.~\ref{app:functional_calculus}, on a square grid, each $x$ Fourier mode has a corresponding $y$ Fourier mode of the same response.
+On a square grid, each $x$ Fourier mode has a corresponding $y$ Fourier mode of the same response.
 Therefore, standard spectral methods are inherently isotropic as they cannot distinguish between horizontal and vertical directional information.
-On the other hand, adaptive canonicalization with synthesis in the node-level setting is anisotropic.
-Within each degenerate eigenspace, our method can learn distinct orientations, and the subsequent synthesis step maps these anisotropic spectral coefficients back to nodes.
+On the other hand, adaptive canonicalization is anisotropic and our method can learn distinct orientations.
 The resulting spatial operator can therefore implement any directional filter that a convolutional neural network can achieve \citep{shannon2006communication, lecun1998convolutional, freeman1991design, dages2024metric}.
-We leave a detailed exploration of such node-level tasks for future work.

-However, in graph-level tasks, the canonicalized node-level embeddings can serve as the intermediate representation from which graph-level features are derived.
-Specifically, after applying adaptive canonicalization and synthesis at the node level, the resulting node embeddings can be aggregated through standard pooling operations to have a graph-level representation.
+In graph-level tasks, the canonicalized node-level embeddings can serve as the intermediate representation from which graph-level features are derived.
+Specifically, the resulting node embeddings can be aggregated through standard pooling operations to have a graph-level representation.
 We evaluate the node-to-graph construction on TUDataset for graph classification tasks.
-The results are summarized in Tab.~\ref{tab:graph_classification_by_node_representation}.
+The results are summarized in Table~\ref{tab:graph_classification_by_node_representation}.
 We see that the node-to-graph construction achieves performance closely aligned with, and in some cases approaching, that of the direct graph-level canonicalization.
 We attribute the slightly worse performance to the potential pooling loss.